AlvaroLominchar/Synthetic-Data-Digital-Twin/README.md

      - `ctganDataGeneration.py`
    - Predictive model training and evaluation using:
      - `modelTesting.py`
-   - This produces results based on a specific data partition and save them in `executions/individual/<technique>/`.
+   - This process generates four Random Forest models along with three synthetic datasets.
+One model is trained on real data, while the other three are trained on each synthetic dataset.
+Afterwards, all models are tested on the same subset of real data, corresponding to the initial partition of the dataset, which is synchronized across all scripts.
+The results are then produced based on this specific data partition and saved in `executions/individual/<technique>/` (default `random_state` for this part is 42).

 2. **Generalization execution**
    - Run `generalizationFlow.py`.
-   - Automates the process of generating synthetic data and evaluating models across multiple partitions.
-The number of partitions can be specified in TARGET_RUNS.
+   - This stage automates the full experimental pipeline — generating synthetic data, training predictive models, and evaluating them — across multiple random partitions of the dataset.
-   - Provides metrics on robustness and generalization and saves them in `executions/summary/` (metrics and confusion matrices) and `executions/run_xxx/` (each execution's datasets and outputs).
+   - The number of executions is defined by the parameter `TARGET_RUNS`.
+For each run, synthetic datasets are generated, models are trained, and evaluation metrics are collected.
+   - Once all runs are completed, results are aggregated to compute averages and variability, providing a more robust estimation of model performance and the benefits of synthetic data.
+   - Outputs are stored in two locations:
+     - `executions/summary/`: aggregated metrics and confusion matrices.
+     - `executions/run_xxx/`: datasets, intermediate files, and outputs for each individual execution.

 3. **Visualization and interaction**
-   - `exploratoryAnalysis.py` allows exploratory analysis of the dataset, including feature distributions and relationships.
+   - `exploratoryAnalysis.py` provides tools for exploring the dataset, including visualizations of feature distributions, correlations, and dimensionality reduction.
+These analyses help to understand the structure of the real dataset before generating synthetic data.
-   - `digitalTwin.py` (Streamlit app) provides an interactive interface for exploring the Digital Twin.
+   - `digitalTwin.py` is implemented as a Streamlit application that integrates the predictive models into a user-friendly interface.
+The Digital Twin allows interactive exploration of the system’s behavior, visualizing predictions, monitoring synthetic versus real data performance, and simulating different operational scenarios for predictive maintenance.

 ---